 On a good morning I remember to take some of my meds — the two different types of “chill pills” that don’t need to be taken with food — right away.
 This prevents the onset of two hours of hell which will begin about an hour or so after I wake up if I don’t take the meds.

 On a good morning I spend time contemplating reasons to be grateful — like for my funny pup, Franco.
-To make this practice of gratitude a habit I created the blog “Snazzy Images.”
-On it I share and write a bit about my favorite photos of beauty, peace, and fun in the world.

 On a good morning I exercise to get good (happy) chemicals churning in my brain.
 For example, endorphins, which are released during exercise, are chemicals that both help fight pain (a common feeling attached to Anxiety and panic attacks) and trigger feelings of awesomeness (the opposite of negative Anxiety).
 If I can’t (or don’t) exercise in the morning, I make a point of doing chest opening stretches to fatigue the area of my body that first physically feels Anxiety.

 On a good day, if I didn’t exercise in the morning, I find time to do so later.
 As noted above exercise is simply one of the best things you can do to help make a brain happy.